dansmyers/AI/Handouts/minimax_practice_lab.md

 5. Now increase the depth limit to 20.
 What happens?

-6. Think about and list some other games that would be a good fit for the minimax strategy.
-What characteristics are we assuming the game has?

-7. Modify the program to use a pile of 100 stones and allow the players to take any number from 1 to 10.
+6. Modify the program to use a pile of 100 stones and allow the players to take any number from 1 to 10.
 How does the winning strategy change?

-8. What if you have *n* stones and can take any number from 1 to *k*?
+7. What if you have *n* stones and can take any number from 1 to *k*?
 What is the optimal strategy in that case?

+8. Think about the charateristics of this game.
+What are some other games that would be a good fit for this version of the minimax algorithm?
+Think of some games where this version of minimax would not be successful.